planetfederal/geonode_ads/README.md

-Admin Defined Skin [Boundless Exchange]
+GeoNode Admin Defined Skin
 ==============

-Allows the site administrator to customize various styles and assets through the Geonode admin panel.
+Allows the site administrator to customize various styles and assets through the GeoNode admin panel.
+This README covers the following sections:

-**This repo provides a solution for GeoNode, and a separate solution for Boundless Exchange.
-The current branch is for Boundless Exchange.** For instructions on how to apply ADS to GeoNode, ``git checkout`` the ``geonode`` branch and refer to that branch's [readme](https://github.com/boundlessgeo/geonode_ads/blob/geonode/README.md).

-This readme covers the following sections:

 * [Installation](#installation)
 * [Using ADS](#using)